Non-insulin drugs for treating type 2 diabetes

 However, a doctor may prescribe insulin for people with severe symptoms of type 2 diabetes or certain accompanying medical conditions.

-Typically, the doctor will recommend insulin when a combination of non-insulin drugs is no longer sufficient to control blood sugar levels.
+Typically, the doctor will recommend insulin when a combination of non-insulin drugs is no longer enough to control blood sugar levels.

-A wide variety of non-insulin medications are available for people with type 2 diabetes, and new drugs are emerging every year.
+A wide variety of non-insulin medications are available for people with type 2 diabetes, and new drugs emerge every year.

 Some of the most common oral treatment options include: